mflanner1982/IT1025-MaureenFlannery-Spring2021/Lab6/readme.md

 These two technologies makes it easier for developers to establish what each part of a website goes where, when, how, and why.
 When creating my webpage, the approach I took was simple, but diverse.
 I didn't concern myself with the content of the page as much as the different tools that can be used to create the page.

+HTML and XML
+HTML is a language meant for creating web pages.
+It is a specific syntax with rules for defining what items go where and how.
+XML is a language for creating, storing, & transporting data.
+XML does not do anything other than store the data that it is given by the user.

 ------------------------------------------------------------------------------------------------